-OpenRules, Inc. is a professional open source company that provides product documentation and technical support that is highly praised by our customers.
+OpenRules, Inc. is a professional open source company that provides software, product documentation and technical support and other services that are highly praised by our customers.
 You may start learning about product with the document "Getting Started" which describes how to install OpenRules® and includes simple examples.
-Then you may look at a more complex example in the tutorial "Calculating A Tax Return".
+Then you may look at a more complex example in the tutorial "Calculating Tax Return".
 This user manual covers the core OpenRules® concepts in greater depth.
 Additional OpenRules® components are described in separate user manuals: see Rule Learner, Rule Solver, and Rule Dialog.